-The Section on Intracellular Protein Trafficking, led by Juan Bonifacino, focuses on the molecular machinery involved in protein sorting to endosomes, lysosomes, lysosome-related organelles, and various domains of the plasma membrane (i.e., polarized sorting) and on the diseases that result from dysfunction of this machinery.
+The Section on Intracellular Protein Trafficking, headed by Juan Bonifacino, focuses on the molecular machinery involved in protein sorting to endosomes, lysosomes, lysosome-related organelles, and various domains of the plasma membrane (i.e., polarized sorting) and on the diseases that result from dysfunction of this machinery.
 Research over the past year elucidated the role of clathrin and the adaptor protein 1 (AP-1) complex in sorting of transmembrane receptors to the somato-dendritic domain of hippocampal neurons.
 In addition, the Section uncovered the structural mechanism by which the small GTPase Arf1 both recruits the AP-1 complex to membranes and activates it for recognition of sorting signals.
 Additional structural analyses revealed the mechanisms of signal recognition by the related AP-3 complex.
-In a further project, in vitro reconstitution analyses showed that transmembrane domain interactions between the Vpu protein of HIV-1 and the host cell co-receptor CD4 promote CD4 polyubiquitination through a combination of increased ubiquitination and decreased deubiquitination.
+In a further project, in vitro reconstitution analyses showed that transmembrane-domain interactions between the Vpu protein of HIV-1 and the host cell co-receptor CD4 promote CD4 polyubiquitination through a combination of increased ubiquitination and decreased deubiquitination.

-The Section on Gamete Development, led by Mary Lilly, examines cell-cycle regulation during oogenesis.
+The Section on Gamete Development, headed by Mary Lilly, examines cell-cycle regulation during oogenesis.
 Over the past year, the Section explored how metabolism influences meiotic progression and gamete differentiation.
-From these studies, members of the Section determined that the multiprotein SEA/GATOR complex defines a new upstream module of TORC1 regulation that controls meiotic progression and oocyte growth.
+From these studies, members of the Section determined that the multiprotein SEA/GATOR complex defines a newly discovered upstream module of TORC1 regulation that controls meiotic progression and oocyte growth.
 Specifically, they elucidated opposing functions for the SEA/GATOR–complex components Npr2/Npr3 and Mio/Seh1 in the regulation of TORC1 activity during Drosophila oogenesis.
 Furthermore, they characterized three additional components of the SEA/GATOR complex and determined how these proteins influence both TORC1 signaling and meiotic progression in the female germline.